Baby Got Anti-Bac?

 Antibac vs regular soap

-Most studies seem to show that non-antibacterial cleaners and soaps work just as well as products with specific antibacterial agents when it comes to removing viruses and bacteria but without a number of potentially harmful by-products.
+Most studies seem to show that non-antibacterial cleaners and soaps work just as well as products with specific antibacterial agents when it comes to removing viruses and bacteria, but without a number of potentially harmful by-products.
+Speaking of which, here's a list of them that you'll never find in our Things here.

 For example, there is growing consumer awareness that sterile environments where 99.9% of bacteria is eliminated may not be good for the health of the household.